hpotechius/DCAITI-Project/README.md

 ### Folder Structure
 1. Documentation

-...
-Contains Latex files and a for the final submission.
+...Contains Latex files and a for the final submission.
 The PDF contains ... stuff

 2. Planning